cogentcore/core/text/textcore/README.md

 * emoji, svg, bitmap font rendering: could not get color emoji to work

 * code newFiles AddToVCS should default on -- not working

-* TestMarkupSpellErr: still some rich tag format issues but mostly working.. why is this so hard!?

 * cleanup unused base stuff